MaddyTP/node-red-contrib-ezo/README.md

 # node-red-contrib-ezo

 This Node-Red is designed to communicate with Atlas Scientific Ezo modules over I2C.
-Current version only supports ezo modules in I2C mode and newer Raspberry Pi's on bus 1 - /dev/i2c-1.

 ## Install